Invest in Italy

 Investors and golden donors seeking to conduct their business activity in Italy will be allowed to enter and stay in Italy, initially for two years with the possibility of a three more years extension.
 The visa is also extendable to family members.

-Moreover, if you move your fiscal residence to Italy you’ll also have a very favorable tax break applied only to the income earned abroad.
-This treatment is valid for a fifteen-year-long period.
+Moreover, if you move your fiscal residence to Italy you’ll also have considerable tax benefits.

 Getting your visa is easy and quick: InvestorVisa.it is the service created to help you select the best investment or donation opportunity and manage all the bureaucratic procedures for visa and residence permits.